kmacdonald06/language-translator/customizing.md

 The training data format you need to provide depends on which of the following customization options you choose.
 You can store up to 10 customizations per service instance, and the cumulative file size of all uploaded glossary and corpus files is limited to 250 MB.

 - Use a [forced glossary](#forced-glossary) to force certain terms and phrases to be translated in a specific way.
-- Use a [parallel corpus](#parallel-corpus) when you want your custom model to learn from general patterns in your samples.
-What your model learns from a parallel corpus can improve translation results for input text that the model hasn't seen before.
+- Use a [parallel corpus](#parallel-corpus) when you want your custom model to learn from general translation patterns in your samples.
+What your model learns from a parallel corpus can improve translation results for input text that the model hasn't been trained on.
-- Use a [monolingual corpus](#monolingual-corpus) to make literal translations more fluent and natural.
+- Use a [monolingual corpus](#monolingual-corpus) to improve the general style of translations without providing explicit translation examples.

+The base models are trained to perform best on factual content with proper grammar and capitalization.
+If you plan to translate informal content, make sure to provide examples of informal language, slang, commands, exclamatory phrases, or types of questions that you wouldn't expect to find in formal publications.
+{: tip}

 After you have created either a Translation Memory Exchange (TMX) file for forced glossary or parallel corpus customization, or a plain text file for monolingual corpus customization, you're ready to train your model.